-- Supporting the Ministry of Education, Youth and Sport to review and further develop school-specific policies, and implementation plans: - " on social inclusion, school governance, antidiscrimination, sexual harassment, VAWG and positive discipline; - " to guide the roll-out of the work in the informal education sector through platforms such as school clubs, parents' clubs and youth clubs.
+- Supporting the Ministry of Education, Youth and Sport to review to: - " Guide the roll-out of the work in the informal education sector through platforms such as school clubs, parents' clubs and youth clubs.

 This approach aims to ensure synergy between changes to the curricula and teaching-learning resources, and the broader policies and programmes of the Ministry.